unora-project/unora-project.github.io/docs/quests/circles/circle_1/find_the_mysterious_artifact.md

 #### To Cthonic Remains

-- (Optional) Once you have 25,000 vitality, return to Miraelis in the God's Realm and speak to her
+- Once you have 20,000 vitality, return to Miraelis in the God's Realm and speak to her
-- (Optional) She will request for you to investigate the Cthonic Remains and find the summoner
+- She will request for you to investigate the Cthonic Remains and find the summoner
 - Head to Cthonic Remains 11

 ??? tip "CR Coordinates"